Web2 vs Web3: Uniqueness, Limitations, and their Future

 Web 3.0 continues to show robust progress, offering technological novelties and providing extensive benefits across various sectors, including:

-• 💵 Finance: The emergence of Decentralized Finance (DeFi) technologies refers to a range of financial products and services that operate without the need for centralized authorities such as banks.
+• 💵 Finance: The emergence of Decentralized Finance technologies refers to a range of financial products and services that operate without the need for centralized authorities such as banks.
 This decentralization is enabled by blockchain technology and smart contracts, which are at the core of Web 3.0.

 • 🎨 Art: Through Non-Fungible Tokens (NFTs) that can be integrated into Web 3.0.
 As blockchain tokens, NFTs allow creators to transparently prove ownership of various assets such as digital art, music, data, in-game assets, and more.